 Diabetes Programs now accept referrals for "at risk" for diabetes and prediabetes.
 Intervention at the prediabetes stage can prevent the progression to diabetes by up to 58% (DPP study).
-This past year, DCI and the Self-Management Program supported primary care in this region to roll-out the Group Lifestyle Balance Program which is modelled after the Diabetes Prevention Program (DPP) from University of Pittsburgh.
-We supported the training for health care providers in June 2018 and trained 22 health care professionals to deliver this program.

 DCI continues to monitor the number of referrals with criteria indicating higher risk for renal disease to identify further opportunities for earlier intervention.
 (Table 18)